std::mem_fn

 Defined in header <functional>

-Function template std::mem_fn generates wrapper objects for pointers to member functions, which can store, copy, and invoke a pointer to member function.
+Function template std::mem_fn generates wrapper objects for pointers to members, which can store, copy, and invoke a pointer to member.
 Both references and pointers (including smart pointers) to an object can be used when invoking a std::mem_fn.

 Contents